Pupwiz/my-debian/simple-cdd-conf/MOTIVATION.md

 gain some new knowledge on the way.

 I spent some time on research and comparison.
-I considered to use different OSes, and decided to stick to vanilla Debian (not derivative, not flavour, not another Linux).
+I considered to use different OSes, and decided to stick to vanilla Debian (not derivative, not flavor, not another Linux).
 I'll elaborate on this decision below.
 Here I just postulate that I want to base my custom distro on minimal vanilla Debian.
 I've chosen netinstall, though server is also good starter point.